-If this bill were to become law, it would amend current statutes regarding voter registration in Arizona by removing the eligibility for U.S. citizens who have never resided in the United States to register and vote using the federal write-in early ballot.
-Specifically, the bill would delete the existing provisions that allow these individuals to register if their parent is a U.S. citizen registered to vote in Arizona.
-This change would apply regardless of the parent's voting status, effectively disqualifying this group from participating in elections in Arizona.
+If this bill were to become law, it would amend current statutes regarding voter registration in Arizona by removing the eligibility for certain U.S. citizens who have never resided in the United States to register and vote using the federal write-in early ballot.
+Specifically, the bill would delete the provisions that allow these individuals to register if their parent is a U.S. citizen registered to vote in Arizona.
+This change would affect the ability of overseas citizens, particularly children of U.S. servicemembers born abroad, to participate in elections in Arizona.

 Senate Engrossed Version: 16-103, 16-593, 99-410, 108-375, 16-543.02